aldabbasy/FinalAPI/README.md

 # FlaskAPI
-Basic Flask API structure template using SQLALchemy.
+Basic Flask API structure template using SQLALchemy with JWT Bearer Authorization

 ## To get started right away:
 * clone this project to your local machine